 3. Incorporate Music-themed Decor

-Incorporating music-themed decors, such as music note pillows or a drum lamp, can add a fun and functional touch to your music room.
+Incorporating music-themed decor, such as music note pillows or a drum lamp, can add a fun and functional touch to your music room.
 These types of decorative items can serve as conversation starters and add a touch of whimsy to your space.

 Plus, they can be used to add pops of colour or tie in with the overall theme of your music room.
 You can give Industrial Decor a shot, as it is a common music studio room design choice.